 To compensate OPD drifts due to uncertainty of the array geometry, as well as atmospheric piston, position offsets can be applied at high rate to the moving delay-line by the OPD controller.
 The OPD controller receives commands from the science instrument itself (PIONIER, GRAVITY or MATISSE).
-The optical delay provided by the delay-lines can be between 11 m and 111 m.
+The optical delay provided by the delay-lines can be between 11 m and 111 m (except when on the extended configuration).
 Depending on the baseline, there are limitations of the sky accessibility (i.e., alt-az position of the target to be observed) due to the limitation of the delay-line range.